niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Personal Project Log(XP values explained).md

 In week #1, each team member did a PoC to test out the functionalties of the Game engine.
 This code might not be used in the actual product but it helped the other team members to understand the game engine in a better way.

+In week #4,
+It’s important that as developers we understand that models are critical for simplifying both software and the software process—it’s much easier to explore an idea, and improve upon it as your understanding increases, by drawing a diagram or two instead of writing tens or even hundreds of lines of code.
+We as a team drew activity diagram, wireframes, usecase diagram, sequence diagram to bring about this simplicity.

 **# Feedback**
 (Ambika)